OctopusDeploy/blog/blog/2020-11/tomcat-deployments-with-variable-replacements/index.md

 We also deployed a certificate to configure HTTPS access on our Tomcat server.

-The end result was a Spring Boot application customized for a shared environment and securely exposed over HTTPS.
+The end result is a Spring Boot application customized for a shared environment and securely exposed over HTTPS.

 Happy deployments!